 Course Catalog: Community Service & Social Justice Department

-The Ignatian heart of this requirement is a student's Core Service Project.
-We ask that students plan, prepare, and engage in a Core Service Project with the goal that this service will challenge them to:
+Core Service Project: The Ignatian heart of this Community Service and Social Justice project is the Core Service Project.
+Students plan, prepare, and engage in a Core Service Project with the goal that this experience will challenge them to:

 - Make a commitment to one issue area and to one nonprofit organization for the duration of their project.
-Core Projects can be of any length as determined by the student, though not less than 40 hours of committed service with the same agency.
+Core Projects can be any length as determined by the student, though not less than 40 hours of committed service with the same agency;